sherlock-ohm/QuizMaster/README.md

 ### Image Support for Questions

-Questions can include images to enhance visual learning:
+Questions can now include images to enhance visual learning:
 - Upload images up to 5MB in size
 - Images are automatically resized to maintain reasonable dimensions
 - Images are stored as base64-encoded strings within the quiz JSON